The approval of COVID-19 vaccines provides great hope that we can return to some form of normality in 2021.

 What should I do in the meantime while awaiting being called for the vaccine?

-Over the coming weeks and months, we have to continue practising good hand hygiene & social distancing while wearing a mask in public places.
-This has been a difficult year for so many but we must hold firm to ensure that the most vulnerable in our society are protected.
+While awaiting a vaccine, we all still have to continue practising good hand hygiene & social distancing while wearing a mask in public places.
+This has been a difficult time for so many but we must hold firm to ensure that the most vulnerable in our society are protected.
 Better days are ahead and we all know what we must do to get there.